cracz/TreeAnalysis/README.md

 ## Making Trees

+Before making or analyzing trees, make sure the .xml files `treeMake.xml` and `treeAnalyze.xml` will be sending their output files into your own directories where you want them to go!

 The trees are made with the ROOT macro `MakeTrees.C`, which uses the `StRoot/TreeMaker/` class.
 If you need to modify what is saved within the produced trees, go to `StRoot/TreeMaker/`.
 When submitting jobs to make trees, you need to send `MakeTrees.C`, your config file, and the whole `StRoot/` directory.
 An example .xml file is `treeMake.xml`, but the command section of the .xml file is shown here:

 ```xml